+A thick, heavy base generally has better heat distribution and cooking performance; a too-thin base can burn you food.
 Assess the flatness of the base before you buy – generally, a pan that is slightly concave (like a wine bottle base) will flatten on heating as it expands.
 If your pan turns concave on heating, you may find the food runs to the sides of the pan.

 Non-stick frypans are great for the minimal oil they require for frying and sautéing and for their "non-stick" capabilities.
 However, they do require a lot more attention when it comes to maintaining them.
 Here are our tips for getting the most out of your non-stick frypan and making sure it lasts a long time.